Rivolgete a lui lo sguardo

 "Rivolgete a lui lo sguardo", K. 584, is a concert aria by Wolfgang Amadeus Mozart for solo bass and orchestra conceived for the role of Guglielmo the opera Così fan tutte but replaced by "Non siate ritrosi".
 It is considered one of the outstanding opera buffa arias for the bass voice.
 The text of this aria is by Lorenzo Da Ponte.

 Description

 The aria is marked allegro, of 195 bars in common time, in the key of D major.
 The vocal range reaches from G_{2} to F♯_{4}.
-In this catalogue aria, the singer Guglielmo declares how his fiance Fiordiligi is unlikely to betray him, for his many admirable qualities and his faithfulness for her.
-Listing how he and his fellow "Albanian" Ferrando possess qualities such as dancing, singing and impressive physical characteristics.
-And they are both without equal from Canada to Vienna.
+In this catalogue aria, the singer Guglielmo declares how his fiancée Fiordiligi is unlikely to betray him due to his many admirable qualities and his faithfulness for her.
+He lists how he and his fellow "Albanian" Ferrando possess qualities such as dancing, singing and impressive physical characteristics, and how they are both without equal from Canada to Vienna.
 An elaborate solo for the oboe commences at bar 94.
 A typical performance lasts for around five and a half minutes.